AndreBaltazar8/ablac/docs/standard-library.md

 reached function and datum interrupt-safe.
 The same module exposes the linker-provided Xtensa dispatcher-table address as a native scalar so a framework can install entries directly without calling a C registration ABI.
+For a framework that owns the classic dual-core dispatcher ABI, `nativeXtensaOwnedDispatcherTableAddress` emits initialized 64-entry interrupt and 128-entry exception tables as native globals and returns the interrupt table address.
+It adds no runtime initializer or allocation.
+Platform code must still provide the ABI's unhandled routines and vector path, and must not combine this ownership primitive with a competing table definition.

 `abla/sys/linux` is likewise explicit and target-specific.
 Its current x86-64 implementation lowers `openat`, `read`, `write`, `close`, and `getpid`